gcallah/work/chaps/stein.md

 capacities for broad learning and precise discernment.

 Empathy was a principal philosophical interest for Stein, apart from her interest in women.
-Petr Urban summarizes that, for Stein, "\[e\]mpathy is an other-oriented type of consciousness."[^57] True empathy is a "type of perception."[^58] Far from concluding that empathy is a lesser trait, Stein deems it "a feature of a genuine rationality" because empathy delivers "knowledge of others" that determines our "own individuation" and relation to the other, as Haney notes.[^59] When Stein emphasizes the feature of empathy in woman, she is referring to a generative skill of reasoning and sense-making.
+Petr Urban summarizes that, from to Stein's perspective, "\[e\]mpathy is an other-oriented type of consciousness."[^57] True empathy is a "type of perception."[^58] Far from concluding that empathy is a lesser trait, Stein deems it "a feature of a genuine rationality" because empathy delivers "knowledge of others" that determines our "own individuation" and relation to the other, as Haney notes.[^59] When Stein emphasizes the feature of empathy in woman, she is referring to a generative skill of reasoning and sense-making.

 Stein also notes that feminine psychology is concerned with "the emotional life" more so than "cognitive and creative action."[^60] Where